 Samples exhumed from above and below the waterline were tested at the UIUC to evaluate the effect of submergence and non-submergence on the engineering properties of the PVC geomembrane.
 Only samples exhumed from below the waterline were tested at TRI/Environmental.
 Samples from each location were tested in both the machine (MD) and transverse (TD) directions.
 The test results are compared to the National Sanitation Foundation Specification (1993), NSF-54, to quantify the changes in material and seam properties of the PVC geomembranes over the 29 years and 8 months of service.
 The NSF-54 specification was the applicable standard in 1971 when the ponds were constructed and was used for comparison purposes because pieces of the original material were unavailable for testing.
-To further evaluate the performance of the exhumed geomembrane, the corresponding values of the PGI-1197 specification are also shown for each test.
-The PGI-1197 specification, which became effective January 1, 1997, was developed by the PVC Geomembrane Institute (PGI) to fill the void left by the obsolescence of NSF-54, which was last updated in 1993.
+To fill the void left by the obsolescence of NSF-54, which was last updated in 1993, the PVC geomembranes.
+Thus, to further evaluate the performance of the exhumed geomembrane the corresponding values of the latest PGI specification, PGI-1103 (2003), are also shown for each test.
+The PGI-1103 specification became effective January 1, 2003.

 Some of the samples from each location were cleaned and allowed to acclimate and desiccate in the laboratory for 40 hours according to the applicable ASTM standard test methods.
 Other samples from each location were tested without allowing desiccation in the lab by storing the material in a moist room until testing.
 This non-desiccation procedure was implemented to provide a better estimate of the in-situ properties by keeping the geomembrane at the in-situ moisture content.
-The non-desiccated material provides a better simulation of the field moisture condition, and resulted in a more flexible material and better engineering properties.
+The non-desiccated material provides a better engineering properties.
 The desiccated test results presented herein present a worst-case scenario for the engineering properties of the in-situ material.
-However, it will be shown that the measured properties of the desiccated samples still exceed the requirements of the NSF-54 and PGI-1197 specifications.
+However, it will be shown that the measured properties of the desiccated samples still exceed the requirements of the NSF-54 and PGI-1103 specifications.
 The applicable ASTM testing specifications are listed in Table 1.